David-Gyavi/DW-Clubs/README.md

 ## Design Choices:
 ___

-<paragraphs>When designing this site, I trie to copy different ideas and layouts so that i could make mine in my own way.
+<p>When designing this site, I trie to copy different ideas and layouts so that i could make mine in my own way.
 I wantend really to see if i can develop something different out of me.
 Therefore from the little skills i aquired from code Institute Instructors.
-So me making it wanted to see if it can compete on the international market.
+So me making it wanted to see if it can compete on the international market.<p>

 ### Fonts:
-<p>For this project I'm going to use the Exo and the Roboto font for my project. they are both elegant and eyecatching yet simple.
-For paragraphs I'm going to use Roboto, Roboto is somehow like Exo however much there is a small difference, the two fonts work great together.<p>
+<p>For this project I'm going to use the Exo and the [Roboto]() font for my project. they are both elegant and eyecatching yet simple.
+For paragraphs I'm going to use Roboto, Roboto is somehow like [Exo](https://fonts.google.com) however much there is a small difference, the two fonts work great together.<p>

+### Icons:
+Icons are basically provided by [Font Awesome](https://fontawesome.com/) and are **easly applied** to your website, used in __moderation__ and are self explanatory.

+### Colors:
+The colours that have used are mainly the colours that have chosen to let the web appearance look fantastic.

+### Styling:
+For the overall styling of the project I'm using the foundation of Boostrap but on top of that I am using my own styling.

+## Technologies In the Project:
+___

+### Languages:
+ * HTML
+ * CSS
+ * JS

+ ### Libaries & Frameworks:
+* Boostrap
+* Font Awesome
+* JQuery
+* Googel fonts
+* Git